 As featured on BBC Gardeners World

+The walled garden was designed to maintain it’s formal and traditional style in keeping with it’s history but giving it a contemporary twist.
 Many of our visitors return on a regular basis to see what’s new; nine years in, the garden has become a place to explore and discover different planting areas that have an emphasis on form and colour and overall impact on the eye.
-The expansive range of plants used and different naturalistic gardening techniques employed help attract many different birds, butterflies and bees so wildlife enthusiasts as well as plant lovers should feel at home.
+Each area created has a different feel from the last, and each element begs to be explored drawing you through the garden losing sense of time in the process.

 THE ANGEL GARDEN

 Inspired by the sad and beautiful song ‘Angel’ by Sarah McLachlan translated into a garden with curves and a soft colour palette.

 The music of Vaughan Williams inspired this garden, using the same palette as Angel garden but in a contemporary way to create a garden with a long season of interest.

 Designed to invoke a soulful sense of loss, the tight colour palette, dark water and muted paths, creating a garden in deep contrast to the surroundings.

 Our latest designs are the formal fruit garden with apple and pear trees trained into unusual shapes and our potager which has a strong structural element running through the garden.